A Linear Programming Framework for Optimal Event-Triggered LQG Control: Optimal Communication Protocol

 { }These constraints guarantee that $\mu_{t,\tau}=1$ if and only if $\bar\theta_{s|k}=1$ for all $s \in [\tau,t]$; otherwise $\mu_{t,\tau}=0$.
 This construction is a special case of the McCormick relaxation~\cite{mccormick1976computability}, which reduces to an \emph{exact} formulation when applied to binary variables.
 Consequently, the nonlinear product in~\eqref{eq:def-mu} can be replaced with its linear counterpart, leading to the following MILP reformulation of the objective: \begin{mdframed}[backgroundcolor=gray!10, roundcorner=10pt, innerleftmargin=2pt, innerrightmargin=2pt, innertopmargin=2pt, innerbottommargin=2pt]

 \textbf{~~MILP Reformulation} { } \end{mdframed} The entire control-communication joint optimization process is presented in Algorithm~\ref{alg:mpc-trigger}.

 While the MILP formulation~\eqref{eq:milp} introduces auxiliary binaries $\mu_{t,\tau}$ (for $k\le \tau\le t\le T-1$) and additional constraints from the (exact) McCormick linearization, this modest size increase is outweighed by a key benefit: products of binaries are replaced by an equivalent linear representation.
 Consequently, the unconstrained MINP in~\eqref{eq:miblp} becomes a standard MILP with a linear objective and linear constraints.
 This conversion enables the use of modern MILP solvers (e.g., \textsc{Gurobi}), which are far more efficient than general MINP solvers.
-Figure~\ref{fig:time-vs-n} compares the average runtimes of the three formulations: MINP (Matrix Recursion Form) and MILP were solved with \textsc{Gurobi}, while the MINP (Unconstrained Reformulation) was solved with a nonlinear branch-and-bound solver (\texttt{fminbnb}).
-The Matrix Recursion MINP scales exponentially, and the Unconstrained Reformulation suffers from solver inefficiency, whereas the MILP achieves nearly constant solution times.
-Across $n=2$--$35$, the reformulation yields speedups of $10^5$--$10^6$ times, verified over multiple trials on a 3.60~GHz Intel Core i7-12700K CPU (12 cores, 32~GB RAM).
+Fig.~\ref{fig:time-vs-n} compares the average runtimes of the three formulations: MINP (Matrix Recursion Form) and MILP were solved with \textsc{Gurobi}, while the MINP (Unconstrained Reformulation) was solved using YALMIP’s nonlinear branch-and-bound solver (\texttt{bnb}).
+The Matrix Recursion MINP scales exponentially, and the Unconstrained Reformulation suffers from solver inefficiency\footnote{\texttt{bnb} provides no guarantee of global optimality; due to the problem’s nonconvexity and multiple local minima.} , whereas the MILP achieves nearly constant solution times.
+Across $n=2$-$30$, the reformulation yields speedups of up to $10^5$, verified over multiple randomized trials.
+All models were implemented in YALMIP~(20230622) on MATLAB; MINP and MILP instances were solved using Gurobi~12.0.1 with default tolerances and no warm-start information, while the product-form MINP used YALMIP’s \texttt{bnb}.
+Experiments were run on a 3.60GHz Intel Core i7-12700K CPU (12 cores, 32GB RAM).